ermlikeyeah/ermlikeyeah.github.io/_posts/2016-04-13-gov-patches.markdown

 ---
 Hello there.

 Amongst everything else, I've been working on a service patch idea/design this week.
-If a government passes an assement, it tends to get a patch.
-HMRC isn't very good at this. ([More](https://gds-missions-alpha.herokuapp.com/missions) [here](http://shannonigansdesign.com/portfolio/sticker-designs-for-moj-digital/).)
+If a government (digital) service passes [an assessment](https://www.gov.uk/service-manual/digital-by-default/assessments-at-gds.html), it tends to get a patch.
+Tends to as HMRC isn't very good at this.
+(Wanna know more on the patches?
+[More](https://gds-missions-alpha.herokuapp.com/missions) [here](http://shannonigansdesign.com/portfolio/sticker-designs-for-moj-digital/).)

 Typically I've come up with a couple of smaller, generic ideas (ie. not specific to a service) which came together quickly (or at least quicker) than what I started out doing.
 Here they are.